News

 Digital Health high on the agenda of the German EU Presidency

-German EU Presidency, Horizon 2020
+EU Council Presidency, Horizon 2020

 The Germany’s presidency of the Council of the EU has started on 1 July under the topic “Together for Europe’s recovery” with the strong focus on accelerating and sustaining the digital transformation.